Your guide to welcome email automation excellence: welcome email examples and 14 tips from industry experts

 The very first email interaction with a prospect helps lay the foundation for a long-lasting customer relationship.
 Think about it: As a new subscriber, would you stick around if you didn’t have a good first impression over email?

 The quality of that first impression can make or break your chances of getting a sale and retaining customers long-term.
-That’s why you need a well-crafted welcome email to set the right expectations—right from the start.
+That’s why you need an email service to draft a well-crafted welcome email to set the right expectations—right from the start.

 Whether a single email or a welcome email series, welcome emails help you introduce your brand while making that much-needed great first impression on prospects.